 4. Set Up Solid Record-keeping for Tax Compliance for SMEs

-Accurate records are your shield against expensive mistakes and audits.
-VAT for startups requires clear documentation to stay compliant and avoid disruptions.
-Startups and SMEs can manage their VAT documents using cloud‑based solutions or simple spreadsheets, as long as they maintain clear audit trails.
+Accurate records are your shield against costly mistakes and audits.
+VAT compliance requires clear documentation to stay on track and avoid business disruptions.
+Startups and SMEs can manage their VAT documents using cloud-based solutions or simple spreadsheets, as long as they maintain clear and transparent audit trails.

 Tech Tools to Boost Efficiency